juju/juju-gui/docs/databinding.rst

 The databinding library support triggering two classes of method when other binding updates are triggered.
 This is handled as binding wildcarding.
-To define a wildcard you use on of the two possible matching patterns and define a beforeUpdate/update/afterUpdate method.
+To define a wildcard you use one of the two possible matching patterns and define a beforeUpdate/update/afterUpdate method.
 The two possible matching patterns and their semantics are: